frame-lang/frame_transpiler/docs/source/intermediate_frame/orthogonality.rst

 In Dr. David Harel's
 `1987 paper <https://www.sciencedirect.com/science/article/pii/0167642387900359>`_
 introducing his concept of Statecharts, one of the key concepts was **Orthogonal Regions**.
-In essence, orthogonal regions is Statecharts way of defining parallelism visually.
+In essence, orthogonal regions are Statecharts way of defining parallelism visually.
 This is an inherient aspect to designing systems-of-systems, which is the definition of most truly complex software.

 .. image:: ../images/intermediate_frame/orthogonal_region1.png
 [Harel 1987]

-The image above shows Harel's concept of orthogonal regions A and D. Y is an enclosing state that supports having two state machines running in parallel when Y is active.
+The image above shows Harel's concept of orthogonal regions directly.
+Y is an enclosing state that supports having two state machines (A and D) running in parallel when Y is active.

 Frame does not have notation or visual support for orthogonal regions.